kcha/bike_share_ride_report/README.md

 There's two ways to download your ride data:
 1. Logging into your online account and copy and paste all of your trip data to a text file; or
-2. Automatically downloading your data using the provided script (requires your login credentials) (not available yet)
+2. Automatically downloading your data using your credentials (not available yet)

 The format of the data should be exactly as it appears when viewing your trip data.